johnrizzo1/intuit/memory-bank/activeContext.md

 - Sometimes it's better to simplify functionality rather than trying to integrate too many features at once, especially when dealing with complex systems like GUI and voice interfaces.
 - When facing stability issues with multi-threaded applications, simplifying the architecture can lead to more reliable behavior.
 - Keeping CLI commands focused on a single responsibility makes them more maintainable and less prone to errors.
+- Using a multi-process architecture for resource-intensive operations like voice processing improves stability and responsiveness.
+- Inter-process communication via queues provides a clean way to exchange data between separate processes.
+- Extracting speech metrics (volume, pitch) from audio input enables dynamic visual feedback.
+- Polling-based communication between processes is simple but effective for non-critical updates.
+- Graceful shutdown of child processes is essential to prevent resource leaks and orphaned processes.
+- Providing multiple ways to control features (keyboard shortcuts, context menu, command-line options) improves accessibility and user experience.
+- Configuration via command-line options and configuration files allows for flexible deployment and testing.
+- Separating the voice processing from the GUI thread ensures the interface remains responsive during speech recognition and synthesis.